Defensive ends are some of the most athletically gifted players on a football field.

 3. Study the Game

-DEs need to understand how the game is played and how certain players on offense react on certain plays.
+DEs need to understand the game and how certain players on offense react on certain plays.

 The best way to do that is to simply watch a lot of football.